Atlas runtime learning exists to make the teacher more effective between offline GRPO cycles. Instead of hard-coding

 - returning both content and metadata so prompts, validation payloads, and cache keys include the hash.

-learning.apply_to_prompts=false to keep generating pamphlets without injecting them into runtime prompts—a common
+Set learning.apply_to_prompts=false to keep generating playbooks without injecting them into runtime prompts—a common

 pattern for staging and smoke tests.
 The hash still flows through telemetry so you can verify the correct playbook would